StijndeK/RisingFX/README.md

 [] examples per different type (some inputs need more other data) [] link to processor
 [] adaptable parameters
+RUN THROUGH EXAMPLE OF CREATING A UI ELEMENT EASILY IN EDITOR, TO LINKING IT WITH ADAPTABLE PARAM, TO WHAT IT EDITS.
+THIS EXPLAINS EVERYTHINGS

 - code ex
 - figure

 ### Envelopes
 - code ex

+JUST EXAMPLE OF HOW ENVELOPE WORKS.
 - figure

 ### Voices system